Photo Credit: Mike Vollmer

 Angora Fire Fuel Treatment Effectiveness Report

-Low Severity Fires burn mainly on the forest floor, consuming fuels and small trees and shrubs but not killing most of the mature trees on site.
+Low Severity Fires burn mainly on the forest floor, consuming fuels and small trees and shrubs but not killing the majority of the mature trees on site.
 These fires help thin the forest and keep down fuels leading to a healthier and more resilient forest.

 High Severity Fires kill most of the trees in the forest by burning through their canopies.
-The size and amount of high severity fires has been going steadily up in Lake Tahoe and throughout the Sierra Nevada.
+The size and frequency of high severity fires have been steadily increasing throughout the Sierra Nevada.

-The goal of forest projects in the Tahoe basin is to reduce the severity of fires that may burn in the area, not to eliminate fire all together.
-This is done by thinning and prescribed fire.
+The goal of forest projects at Lake Tahoe is to reduce the severity of fires that may burn in the area, not to eliminate fire altogether.
+This is done by forest thinning and prescribed fire.

-Thinning involves reducing the number of small trees in the forest by cutting and removing them from the site with heavy equipment.
-When it is done by hand with chain saws, the small trees are usually piled and burned.
+Thinning involves reducing the number of small trees in the forest by cutting and removing them from the site with equipment.

 Prescribed Fires are set by forest managers during less flammable weather conditions and kept within control lines so that the fire is of low severity, consuming fuels that would otherwise burn at high severity during dangerous weather.

-Note: These fuel reduction efforts have been shown to be successful at reducing height of flames and the number of trees killed by fires.
-However, residents still need to manage their vegetation and improve their homes' ignition resistance to avoid having their homes burn in fires.
+Note: These fuel reduction efforts have been successful at reducing height of flames and the number of trees killed by fires.